chainer/chainer/docs/source/tutorial/train_loop.rst

 - :class:`~chainer.Chain` is a class that can hold multiple links and/or functions.
 It is a subclass of :class:`~chainer.Link` and so it is also a :class:`~chainer.Link`.
 - This means that a :class:`~chainer.Chain` can contain parameters, which are the parameters of any links that it deeply contains.
 - In this way, :class:`~chainer.Chain` allows us to construct models with a potentially deep hierarchy of functions and links.
-- It is often convinient to use a single :class:`~chainer.Chain` that contains all of the layers (other chains, links, and functions) of the model.
-This is because we will need to optimize the model's parameters during training and if all of the parameters are contained by a single :class:`~chainer.Chain`, it turns out to be straightfoward to pass these parameters into an optimizer (which we describe in more detail below).
+- It is often convenient to use a single :class:`~chainer.Chain` that contains all of the layers (other chains, links, and functions) of the model.
+This is because we will need to optimize the model's parameters during training and if all of the parameters are contained by a single :class:`~chainer.Chain`, it turns out to be straightforward to pass these parameters into an optimizer (which we describe in more detail below).

 Variable
 ........

-In Chainer, both the activations (that is, the inputs and outputs of function and links) and the model parmaeters are instances of the :class:`~chainer.Variable` class.
+In Chainer, both the activations (that is, the inputs and outputs of functions and links) and the model parameters are instances of the :class:`~chainer.Variable` class.
 A :class:`~chainer.Variable` holds two
-arrays: a data array that contains the values that are read/written during the forward pass (or the parameter values), and a :attr:`~chainer.Variable.grad` array that contains the corresponding gradients that will are computed during the backward pass.
+arrays: a data array that contains the values that are read/written during the forward pass (or the parameter values), and a :attr:`~chainer.Variable.grad` array that contains the corresponding gradients that will be computed during the backward pass.

 A :class:`~chainer.Variable` can potentially contain two types of arrays as